mar-koz22/Park-NET-identifying-Urban-parks-using-multi-source-spatial-data-and-Geo-AI/Marta's-approach/README.md

 <h1> PPark-NET: Identifying Public Urban Green Spaces Using Multi-Source Spatial Data and Convolutional Networks </h1>

-<b>The aim of this project is to analyse to what extent can a reproducible CNN model that predicts urban greenspace based on open source data be created.</b>
+<b>The aim of this project is to analyse to what extent can a reproducible CNN model that predicts public urban green spaces (PUGSs) based on open source data be created.</b>

 The workflow of this project is:
 <ul>